simonjvardy/Sportswear-Online/README.md

 - [CSS Gradient Tool](https://cssgradient.io/)
   - Used to create the jumbotron radial gradient
 - [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/)
-  - Used to greate the Django environment variables secret keys
+  - Used to create the Django environment variables secret keys
 - [dbdiagrams.io](https://dbdiagram.io/home)
   - Used to create the database entity-relationship diagram.